 Frequently Asked Questions

-This page is under construction- new FAQ’s are being added daily.
+This page is under construction- new FAQ’s are added frequently.
 Check back soon for updates!

 How many hours of pre-license education do I need to take?